fmstyles14/jenkins-shared-library/README.md

 Configure Webhook to trigger CI Pipeline automatically on every change
 Technologies used:
-Jenkins, GitLab, Git, Docker, Java, Maven
+Jenkins, Githun, Git, Docker, Java, Maven
 Project Description:
-Install GitLab Plugin in Jenkins
+Install Github Plugin in Jenkins
-Configure GitLab access token and connection to Jenkins in GitLab project settings
+Configure Github access token and connection to Jenkins in GitLab project settings
 Configure Jenkins to trigger trigger the CI pipeline, whenever a change is pushed to Github